chel-007/channel-ai/_posts/2020-06-28-image classification api in tensorflow.md

 <h3>Applications of Image Classification in World Industry</h3>

-* In Manufacturing: A system built with a classifcation model can help speed up production process by efficiently reporting bad/damaged items before they are packaged for distribution.
+* In Manufacturing: A system built with a classification model can help speed up production process by efficiently reporting bad/damaged items before they are packaged for distribution.
 By classifying items as bad or good after being trained with a lot of data in the respect of it's use-case.
 The main benefit of this is that, it does this considerably faster than human workers and workforce is also reduced resulting in the decrease in "cost of production", which in a way can lead to cheaper products.

-* In Medical: An image classifiction model trained with a lot of medical X-ray records depicting a patient eith a disease vs one without can be used to accurately diagnose the health condition of new patients.
+* In Medical: An image classifiction system trained with a lot of medical X-ray records depicting a patient eith a disease vs one without can be used to accurately diagnose the health condition of new patients.
 This can significantly reduce the time spent by medical practitioners conducting several tests before giving results, therby giving them more time to focus on other matters.

 * In Computer Vision: Image classification is a very important application in CV fields.
-At a basic level, it makes up the structure of an Object detection system which involves "localizing objects in an imapge by drawing a bounding box around them while also assigning objects to their correct class".
+At a basic level, it makes up the structure of an Object detection system which involves "localizing objects in an image by drawing a bounding box around them while also assigning objects to their correct class".
 Image classification is used as the basis of many advanced CV applications, a good example is an autonomous vehicle.
 Image classification and Object detection is the main components making up the system though at advanced level.
 A self-driving car has to recognize objects it should not hit like pedestrains and road signs, it also has to localize them to undestand their path.
 This is a clear example of video/moving object detection.

 * In Agriculture: Models built on Image classification has a tremendous impact in the agricultural sector.
 They can be applied to numerous problems and can give very accurate results that significantly improves the conditions ans returns of farming.
 A popular example is an app built in Tensorflow that is used to identify early on, cassave crops with high probability of disease infection.
 This can help farmers increse yield / decrese loss by being aware of the health of their crops in advance.